vmware/photon-packer-templates/README.md

 ## Build

-You can use the included `Makefile` to validate and build the all or specific machine images.
+You can use the included `Makefile` to validate and build the all or specific machine images on macOS and Linux:

 ```shell
 > make